centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-firewalls-paloalto-standard-snmp.md

 | Memory        | Net-PaloAlto-Standard-Memory-SNMP   | Check memory usage                                        |
 | Sessions      | Net-PaloAlto-Standard-Sessions-SNMP | Check sessions                                            |

-> The services listed above are created automatically when the **Net-PaloAlto-Standard-SNMP** host template is used.
+> The services listed above are created automatically when the **Net-PaloAlto-Standard-SNMP-custom** host template is used.

 </TabItem>
 <TabItem value="Not attached to a host template" label="Not attached to a host template">